 To do this, let's first talk about what plot even is, and how it might help you with your writing and screenwriting.

-Note: This article contains an excerpt from my new book The Write Structure, which is about the hidden structures behind bestselling and award-winning stories.
+Note: This article contains an excerpt from my book The Write Structure, which is about the hidden structures behind bestselling and award-winning stories.
 If you want to learn more about how to write a great story, you can get the book for a limited time low price.
-Click here to get The Write Structure ($2.99).
+Click here to get The Write Structure ($5.99).

 What is a Basic Plot?

-Plot is a sequence of events in a story in which the main character is put into a challenging situation that forces them to make increasingly difficult choices, driving the story toward a climactic event and resolution.
+Plot is a sequence of major events in a story in which the main character is put into a challenging situation that forces them to make increasingly difficult choices, driving the story toward a climactic event and resolution.

 In other words, plot is the events that make up your story.
-Which means plot points are the big moments, the events that change everything.
+Which means plot points are the big moments, the key events that change everything.